thomcc/mentat-places-test/README.md

 # Mentat / Places test

 I wanted to see how mentat would handle inserting all of the history places and visits from places.sqlite into a mentat database.
 This does that.
-The schema I used is pasted into the bottom of this file.
+The schema I used is [here](https://github.com/thomcc/mentat-places-test/blob/master/places.schema).
 It's based on the schema from [the mentat fixtures dir](https://github.com/mozilla/mentat/blob/master/fixtures/cities.schema), and what seemed relevant from [the datomic best practices guide](https://docs.datomic.com/cloud/best.html).

 Usage: `cargo run --release path/to/your/places.sqlite`.
 Alternate usage `cargo run --release path/to/your/places.sqlite path/to/mentat_places.db` (you can pass path to the output db as a 2nd arg, it defaults to `mentat_places.db` in your cwd).
 It will show you progress, although the total is an approximation because it's 11PM on a Monday and this took longer than I expected.